EU CBAM Certificate Price Tracker: Live ETS Price and Historical Chart

 To understand how the EU ETS itself determines its auction clearing prices, the EU ETS price formation section covers the structural mechanics, cap trajectories, and Market Stability Reserve adjustments that drive the number CBAM tracks.

-What Is the Current CBAM Certificate Price in April 2026?
+What Is the Current CBAM Certificate Price in August 2026?

 CBAM has no mechanism to smooth or buffer this volatility.
-A week that sees ETS prices spike from €68 to €85 immediately translates into a higher CBAM certificate price for importers settling their quarterly obligation.
-For compliance planning, using a single point estimate of €70/tCO₂ carries risk.
-Planning across a scenario range of €60 to €90/tCO₂ for 2026 is more defensible.
+A week that sees ETS prices spike sharply higher immediately feeds into a higher CBAM certificate price once the next quarterly average is published.
+For compliance planning, using a single point estimate of €75/tCO₂ carries risk.
+Planning across a scenario range of €65 to €95/tCO₂ for the remainder of 2026 is more defensible given the upward move in spot prices since Q1.

 Historical EU ETS Price: The Foundation of CBAM Cost History